ECAC Artist Career Development Grant

 - Specify names and qualifications of consultants or professionals if referenced in your application;

-- Submit via USPS Mail or E-mail the application and supporting materials.
-Applications must be postmarked or E-mailed by September 16, 2019.
+- Submit via USPS Mail or e-mail the application and supporting materials.
+Applications must be postmarked or e-mailed by October 1, 2021.
 If E-mailing, your materials should be sent in either a .doc or a .pdf format;

 - Contact ECAC via E-mail at email@example.com with any questions or for assistance.